 Soon after starting her freshman year in college, Haby began the Columbia-backed project Bac in Senegal, working in the small villages of the country from which her parents emigrated.
 The program was a peer-to-peer tutoring effort that helped students pass a college entrance exam (the baccalaureate), a method which, as Gadio points out, is very similar to how Let’s Get Ready helped her as a high school student in New York City.

 “Going to college was my dream!” says Haby.
 “My parents didn’t go to college, so I had to learn how to navigate the application process and SAT.”
-Her high school counselor introduced her to Let’s Get Ready, which provides free SAT tutoring as well as help with college selection and application to students from low-income circumstances.
+Her high school counselor introduced her to Let’s Get Ready, which provides free SAT tutoring as well as help with college selection and application to students from low-income backgrounds.

 Haby took full advantage of Let’s Get Ready’s College Access program.
 “My SAT score improved tremendously,” she says of her 300-point increase.
 “Writing used to be the most difficult subject for me, but my verbal coach Nicole was dedicated to making sure I succeeded and determined to help me improve my score.”
 Nicole helped Haby on her college application essay while offering “tricks” to help her improve her Writing section score.